lowbudgetlcs/dennys/README.md

    make build
    ```
 You can now run the project with `make run`.
 This will also create, instantiate,
 and run a a local postgres database.
-It also starts an instance of [pgadmin](https://www.pgadmin.org/).
+It also starts an instance of [pgadmin](https://www.pgadmin.org/)
+for local database inspection.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>